 Financial Aid and Scholarships

-Around 87% of college students receive some form of financial aid.
+Around 87% of first-time college students receive some form of financial aid.
 Most colleges with free tuition or income-based tuition are in-person institutions, though students enrolled in online programs may qualify for financial aid and scholarships to help cover the cost of tuition.

 When browsing online programs, keep in mind that colleges and universities must be accredited for students to be eligible for federal student aid, such as Pell Grants and federal student loans.
 Online students may also leverage private student loans and state and institutional financial aid in the form of scholarships or grants.